MidnightRocket/pbhush/README.md

 # Source code available at [Codeberg](https://codeberg.org/MidnightRocket/swift-pbsecret/)

+In the spirit of [#GiveUpGithub](https://giveupgithub.org/) the source code for this project can be found on [Codeberg](https://codeberg.org/MidnightRocket/swift-pbsecret/), a Github alternative driven by a non profit organization based in the EU!

 This repository merely exists to allow you to discover this project on Github.

-For more information go to [giveupgithub.org](https://giveupgithub.org/).

 # swift-pbsecret